 – where you can donate or contribute any amount to help the needs of the kids with cancer.

-Do note that their website is in Spanish – you may copy and paste using Google Translate.
-When using Google Chrome, you can download the Google translate extensions so you can change the language straight away to English or your preferred language (if available).
+Note that their website is in Spanish – you may copy and paste it using Google Translate.
+When using Google Chrome, you can download the Google translate extensions to change the language straight away to English or your preferred language (if available).